ndungx/react-chat-app/README.md

 ### Get SSL Certificate
 Because login with Facebook need HTTPS, you need to create a self-signed certificate for your localhost

-The following steps will create a SSL certìicate
+The following steps will create a SSL certificate
    - You need to install [Chocolatey](https://chocolatey.org/install) first so that you can install mkcert
    - Open powershell and run
 ```